 It’s easy to reset your AirPods and the process takes less than a minute.
 You should reset your AirPods if you’re preparing to sell your AirPods or if they are having any issues.

 Resetting your AirPods, AirPods 2, AirPods Pro, or AirPods Max returns them to their factory settings.
 The next time you open your AirPods next to an iPhone or iPad you’ll be prompted to set them up as if they were brand new.

 Before you take the following steps, note that once you go through this process, your AirPods will no longer recognize devices linked to your iCloud account.

 How to Reset AirPods

 First, make sure your AirPods are enclosed in their case.
 It’s impossible to reset your AirPods if they are out of the case.

 Once you’ve done that, here’s how to reset your AirPods:

-- Keep the AirPods enclosed in the case for 30 seconds.
+- Keep your AirPods enclosed in the case for 30 seconds.

 - Open the AirPod case’s lid.